 But, that’s not all!

-The Ryzen 7 7800X3D is also incredibly efficient, peaking at just 86W, which is significantly lower than most of the high-end Intel or AMD CPUs on the market right now.
+The Ryzen 7 7800X3D is also extremely efficient, peaking at just 86W, which is markedly lower than most of the high-end Intel or AMD CPUs on the market right now.

 Specifications